DozingZzz/pdsnd_github/README.md

 ### Description
 This project makes use of Python to explore data related to bike share systems for three major U.S. cities.

+The script is still WIP and needs further review!

 ### Files used
 Include the files used
 bikeshare.py